mhogar/StudentsToolshed/README.md

 # About Fractal

 ### Overview
-Fractal is a ruby on rails web application that is composed of smaller javascript applications.
-The rails app acts as a container, providing authentication, navigation, an API, database, etc. for each of its javascript apps.
+ST is a ruby on rails web application that is composed of smaller javascript applications.
+The outer container part is refered to as Fractal (because of its app made of apps ception), providing authentication, navigation, an API, database, etc. for each of its javascript apps.

 ### Inspiration
 Have you ever had a great idea for a small but useful app on the bus ride home?
 Were you demotivated by all the background work that needs to be done to make your app even run?
-Well no more, as Fractal’s infrastructure was designed in such a way that adding new apps is quick and easy.
-All the “hard” stuff is already provided by the Fractal, so you can get straight to creating your app without having to setup any of that background stuff.
+Well no more, as ST’s infrastructure was designed in such a way that adding new apps is quick and easy.
+All the “hard” stuff is already provided by the ST, so you can get straight to creating your app without having to setup any of that background stuff.

 ### Available apps
 As of the current release there is only one app, however more are planned.
 Look forward to Course Scheduler, Grade Calculator, and Credit Tracker!